LinuxAtDuke/Intro-To-Docker/README.md

 <a name='unit3'></a>
 ## Unit 3: Running Containers from Images

-Up to this point, we've only downloaded or created images, but so far, we haven't done anything with them.
+Up to this point, we've only downloaded or created images, but so far we haven't done anything with them.
 Let's look at running a container from the images we've been working with.

 The `docker run` command is used to run containers.
 At it's most basic, you need only two flags to run a container: `docker run -d <image>`  In this case, you're telling the container to run in "detached" mode (in the background), and to run the image specified.
 You will usually use more flags and probably a command.
-Let's look at these:
+Let's look at some of these:

-Some basic "docker run" flags:
+*Some basic "docker run" flags:*

     -d		Detached mode: run the container in the backgroup (opposite of -i -t) -i		Interactive (usually used with -t)